 - Have suspected fetal growth restriction (when baby is not growing enough)

 High-risk pregnancy unit at St. David's Women's Center of Texas

-Located within St. David's North Austin Medical Center, the St. David's Women's Center of Texas provides an antepartum and high-risk pregnancy unit for women whose pregnancies require specialized care.
+St. David's Women's Center of Texas (located within St. David's North Austin Medical Center and St. David’s Medical Center provides an antepartum and high-risk pregnancy unit for women whose pregnancies require specialized care.
 Our nurses are specially trained in obstetrics and have extensive experience and training to care for women with high-risk pregnancies as well as to monitor the health and well-being of your baby.